 - designed for outdoor activity

-- most are water resistant to a depth of 100 meters
+- most are water resistant to a depth between 100 and 200 meters

 - contains extra sensors and electronics that could be susceptible to damage